-Keeping up on your Chapter 13 payment isn't always easy, but it's necessary because if you don't pay your Chapter 13 payment, the court will dismiss your case.
-You can file again.
-However, asking the court to reinstate the original Chapter 13 case before it's closed could help you avoid the following problems:
+Keeping up on your Chapter 13 payment isn't always easy, but it's necessary.
+You'll need to refile if you don't pay your Chapter 13 payment and the court dismisses your Chapter 13 for nonpayment.
+Refiling a Chapter 13 case comes with difficulties.
+So it's usually best to ask the court to reinstate the original Chapter 13 case before it's closed.

 If the court has already closed your Chapter 13 case and your financial situation has changed, you might want to consider whether Chapter 7 bankruptcy would be a good fit.
 Our quick ten-question bankruptcy quiz can help.

 Your primary concern should be your creditors.
-They'll be able to start collecting from you once the automatic stay lifts and you lose creditor protection.
+They'll be able to start collecting from you once the bankruptcy court dismisses your case and you lose creditor protection because your Chapter 13 plan is no longer in place.

 You might, or might not owe as much as you did before filing Chapter 13.
 You'll get credit for all of your Chapter 13 payments.
 However, any interest stayed during bankruptcy will be added to what you owe.
 So balances on credit cards, medical bills, personal loans, and other unsecured debt could be higher than before you filed if the court dismissed your case before the plan paid on those debts.